Isopropyl alcohol, SD alcohol, Cetyl alcohol, Cetearyl alcohol and plain old alcohol in skincare products.

 Are these ingredients like that?
 Or are they something entirely different?

-Read on to find out exactly which alcohols are in skin care are, why some won’t hurt you, and why others will not only dry out your skin, but accelerate aging and damage.
+Read on to find out exactly which alcohols ingredients to avoid in skin care, why some won’t hurt you, and why others will not only dry out your skin, but accelerate aging and damage.

 The Potentially Dangerous Alcohols

 Most alcohols in skincare are similar to pure alcohol, except they have been mixed with “denaturing” agents or additives to make them taste and smell bad—basically, to discourage people from consuming them!
 These additives are often liquid petroleum derivatives man-made in the laboratory.
 So we’re talking about regular alcohol, here, just with some additions, like food with a flavoring.

 Some examples include:

 - Denatured alcohol